-The NLB Group places a special focus on cyber security, and consequently assuring confidentiality, integrity, and the availability of data, information, and IT systems that support banking services and products for customers.
-Cyber security in the NLB Group is constantly tested and upgraded by security assessments, independent reviews and penetration testing.
+The NLB Group places a special focus and effort on cyber security, and is led by CIAA principles assuring confidentiality, integrity, availability and authenticity of data, information, and IT systems that support banking services and products for clients.
+It also belongs to First Line of Defence, following three lines of defence concept and methodology.

+Cyber security in the NLB Group is constantly tested and upgraded by security assessments (led by CIS v8), independent reviews, assessments on demand and internal/external penetration testing.
 Cyber security is regularly discussed at the Bank's NLB Group Information Security Steering Committee, Operational Risk Committee and Management Board meetings.

-During 2023, the NLB Group increased its cyber security capabilities regarding human resources by hiring specialists across different domains.
-Currently there are 35 full-time equivalents ("FTEs") hired in IT security, as first line of defence and 21 FTEs in CISO corner, working as second line of defence.
+During 2024, the NLB Group increased its cyber security capabilities regarding human resources by hiring specialists across different domains.
+Currently there are 33 full-time equivalents ("FTEs") hired in IT security as first line of defence and 21 FTEs in CISO corner, working as second line of defence.
 Additionally, improvements were made in vulnerability management, with all NLB Group members now utilising a unified solution and configuration.
 The team can conduct on-demand scans and stay abreast of global trends and most recently published vulnerabilities, which provides a more proactive approach to the whole vulnerability remediation process in the NLB Group.
+Also closely monitored by Group second external scanner, Threat Intelligence solution, and Brand reputation protection tool, both supported by SOC.

-Several different new cyber security solutions were introduced within the NLB Group, and the implementation process was initiated in all banks, which lead to a EUR 1.9 million CAPEX and EUR 2.0 million OPEX annual spent on the NLB Group level.
+Several different and new cyber security solutions were introduced within the NLB Group (both: regulatory and cutting-edge), and the implementation process was initiated in all banks, which lead to a EUR 1 million CAPEX and EUR 3.3 million OPEX annual spent on the NLB Group level.
 The goal is to have NLB Group unified cyber security solutions in place, guaranteeing equal levels of protection throughout all NLB Group members.